IRaghad/landing_page/README.md

 * open the index.html
 *  add a section to the html
-*  you will notice that the nav menu add the,new section that you just add to the menu
+*  you will notice that the nav menu add the new section that you just add to the menu
 *  you can navigate and moving between the sections by clicking on the menu.